terratenff/vrp-gen-alg/variables/parameter_settings/README.md

 #### vrpp_optional_node

 Optional nodes mark the nodes that do not have to be visited.
 If any nodes are defined here, problem instance becomes a VRPP, the nature of which can be controlled with the previous parameter ([vrpp_exclude_travel_costs](#vrpp_exclude_travel_costs)).
-Only customer nodes can be selected as optional nodes.
+Depot nodes cannot be selected as optional.
 Multiple optional nodes can be defined by separating them with whitespace.
-Setting this parameter to None makes every customer node mandatory for visits.
+Setting this parameter to None makes every node mandatory for visits.

 #### mdvrp_depot_node

 Depot nodes mark the locations where vehicles start and conclude their routes.
-Multiple depot nodes can be defined by separating them with whitespace.
+Multiple depot nodes can be defined by separating them with whitespace, but at least one depot node must be defined.
 The application assumes that if a vehicle starts its route from depot A, it also concludes its route on depot A, not on depot B.

 #### mdvrp_optimize_depot_nodes